Logimethods/docker-eureka/README.md

 /!\ Work still in progress

+Provides a solution to [Proposal: Use Swarm place holders to supply target host and port to Docker run #1106](https://github.com/docker/swarm/issues/1106) & related issues, also to [Missing Depends_ON functionality during start process within docker-swarm #31333](https://github.com/moby/moby/issues/31333#issuecomment-303250242).

 ## The Eureka Server

-Provides a solution to [Proposal: Use Swarm place holders to supply target host and port to Docker run #1106](https://github.com/docker/swarm/issues/1106) & related issues.

 ### Start
 To run it: